 Emergency Evacuation Plans (EEPs) have been prepared for most buildings on campus.
 If you need a PDF of your EEP, contact the Fire Safety Office at extension 2-0361.

 Fire Safety Initiatives

 Boston College has an active Fire Safety program with strong training and outreach components.
 In addition to fire drills each semester and random room inspections with Residential Life, our Fire Safety Officers provide Fire Safety Training, including hands-on fire extinguisher training to:

 - Health Services personnel

 - Campus School staff

 - Volunteers for the Community Emergency Response Team (CERT) program.

-We also provide hands-on extinguisher training at the student and staff health events – Healthapalooza and the Employee Health Fair.
+We can also provide hands-on extinguisher training at student and staff events.